 Why did you choose to come to Spain/Europe?

 “After a life-changing experience studying abroad in Denmark, I started considering a career in international education during my senior year at uni.
 I had a background in Spanish from high school and was put in contact with Emma.
 She raved to me about her teaching program, so I decided to apply and was accepted.
 I had lived in the same small town my whole life and was feeling the reverse culture shock after living in Copenhagen.
 Plus, I had wanted to live in a large city after graduating.
-Being placed in Madrid was perfect!”
+A placement in Madrid was perfect!”

 What are your goals while you are here?

-“I wanted to strengthen my Spanish language skills.
+“I want to strengthen my Spanish language skills.
 I’ve made… mixed progress (I may be cringing right now after dangerously messing up a verb tense while talking to a Spanish friend at my favorite cafe a few minutes ago.
 What’s living abroad without a little public embarrassment?).
-I’ve definitely improved since I’ve arrived in August though, and am feeling more confident speaking about deeper topics in Spanish!
+I’ve definitely improved since arriving in August though, and am feeling more confident speaking about deeper topics in Spanish!
 Learning a language through immersion has helped me in other unexpected ways as well.
 It has given me patience in the classroom.
 Plus, I’m more patient with personal projects I would have easily given up on in the past.”